-The logical end-of-data was encountered during reading.
-When reading a labeled magnetic tape file that spans more than one volume, CCG is not returned when end-of-tape (EOT) is encountered.
-Instead, CCG is returned at actual end-of-file, with a transmission log of 0 if an attempt is made to read past end-of-file.

-The information was not read because an error occurred, a terminal read was terminated by a special character or timeout interval as specified in the FCONTROL intrinsic, or a tape error was recovered and the FSETMODE option was enabled.
+CCE The information was read.
+CCG The logical beginning-of-data was encountered during reading.
+When reading a labeled magnetic tape file that spans more than one volume, CCG is not returned when beginning-of-tape (BOT) is encountered.
+Instead, CCG is returned at actual beginning of file, with a transmission log of 0 if an attempt is made to read past beginning of file.
+CCL The information was not read because a tape error occurred, or a tape error was recovered and the FSETMODE option was enabled.
+NOTE

-The condition codes should be checked both in normal I/O and in no-wait I/O. $\cdot$
+The condition codes should be checked both in normal I/O and in no-wait I/O.